wkellett/cleo.github.io/EDITracker/Messages.md

 ![Issue tab annotated](../images/IssueTabAnnotated.png)

-You can follow the ticket by clicking the Follow button at the top right corner of the .
+You can follow the ticket by clicking the Follow button at the top right corner of the Issues tab.
 A user who is following the ticket gets notified via email whenever the ticket is updated.

 Ticket description and comments can have attachments.
 Click on an attachment to open it in a browser.